-where the first inequality derives from Lemma \ref{lem:alphaLowerBound} and the second from the bound $\pbar \geq 1/2$.
-Therefore condition ii of Definition \ref{def:LyapunovFunction} is satisfied and $V$ is a Lyapunov function for $f_{\pbar}$.
+The inequality derives from the definition of $G$ and shows that $V$ satisfies the second requirement of Definition \ref{def:LyapunovFunction}, thereby establishing the result. \end{proof}

-It is clear that $W(\pbar) \geq 0$, with equality only if $\pbar = 1/2$. \end{proof} \begin{lemma} The function $W(\pbar(t))$ is absolutely continuous in $t$. \end{lemma} \begin{proof} Proposition \ref{prop:Lipschitz} shows that Lipschitz continuity implies absolute continuity.
-It is well known that a function is Lipschitz continuous if it has bounded first derivative, so we proceed by bounding the derivative $\dd W(\pbar(t))/\dd t$.
-We require the following bounds on parts of the derivative.
+\begin{lemma} The function $W(x_2(t))$ is absolutely continuous in $t$. \end{lemma} \begin{proof} Proposition \ref{prop:Lipschitz} shows that Lipschitz continuity implies absolute continuity.
+It is well known that a function is Lipschitz continuous if it has bounded first derivative, so we proceed by bounding the derivative $\dd W(x_2(t))/\dd t$.